yina-quique/repositorio/docs/05-blocks.md

 # Instructions to use the repository on your tablet or phone

+Please note that, depending on the version of Anki, the repository *may not function properly on your tablet or smartphone.* So, we recommend using it on your computer only.
+The steps we mention below are optional.

 To follow these steps you must have **completed** the [instructions to create an Anki account and download the repository to your computer.](#cross_3)

 ## Open your App store (if you have an iPhone) or Play store (if you have an Android).